Wanjing-Li/CSC-412-Language/Language Learning Applications.md

 The contemporary language learning applications, employ a variety of evidence-based approaches designed to improve comprehension and production skills, reflecting the cognitive principles outlined by Ellis (2019) while employing technological innovations documented by Godwin-Jones (2016).
 Spaced repetition systems like Duolingo implement algorithms based on the spacing effect, scheduling reviews at increasing intervals to optimize memory retention and vocabulary acquisition (Settles & Meeder, 2016; Siegel & Missier, 2017).
 Similarly, adaptive learning platforms analyze learner performance to create personalized learning paths that operate within the learner's zone of proximal development, adjusting difficulty and content in response to demonstrated proficiency (Presson et al., 2013).
-Besides, many language learning applications incorporate features that allow learners to practice with native speakers, creating bridges to [multilingual collaborative environments]().
+Besides, many language learning applications incorporate features that allow learners to practice with native speakers, creating bridges to [[Multilingual Content Management|multilingual collaborative environments]].

 ### Connecting to Comprehension and Production
-By connecting [comprehension tools]() with [[Writing Enhancement Systems|writing enhancement technologies]] within a single ecosystem, language learning applications create environments where reading becomes a model for writing, and writing reinforces and deepens comprehension in a virtuous cycle of language development.
+By connecting [[comprehension tools]] with [[Writing Enhancement Systems|writing enhancement technologies]] within a single ecosystem, language learning applications create environments where reading becomes a model for writing, and writing reinforces and deepens comprehension in a virtuous cycle of language development.

 Research by Huttenlocher et al. (2010) demonstrates that exposure to specific linguistic structures during comprehension activities significantly predicts learners' subsequent use of those structures in their own production, connecting from input to output language processing.
 For example, these applications introduce a grammatical structure through reading-to-writing activities, highlight the structure explicitly through noticing activities, provide scaffolded practice with immediate feedback, and finally prompt open-ended production using the target form.